louicoder/WeConnect/README.md

       $ python app.py

- #### Now that the server is running open your browser and go to link below.
+ #### Now that the server is running , open your browser and run one of the links below.

       $ localhost:5000  or  127.0.0.1:5000